 Regardless, Pupillo's limstone based vineyards, cooled in the morning by sea breezes, impart a softness on the Moscato grape, which in turn delivers its celebrated exotic flavours and aromas.
 Sitting in the beautiful Piazza del Duomo in Ortigia, contemplating the luscious notes of orange blossom, citrus, raisins, peach, apricot, jasmine, and honey, one can't help but feel that no other wine could quite capture the city's voice like this one.

 In Sicily it seems, things must change for everything to stay the same.
-Let's hope so, for the ancient story of Moscato di Siracusa is one that should be allowed to get left behind.
+Let's hope so, for the ancient story of Moscato di Siracusa is one that shouldn't be allowed to get left behind.